Oakland Raiders Logo

 Alameda, California, U.S.

 The Oakland Raiders are a professional football team from Oakland, California.
-The franchise was founded in 1960 as a charter member of the American Football League.
-After the American Football League merged with the National Football League in 1970, it competes in the American Football Conference West division.
+The team was founded in 1960 as a charter member of the American Football League.
+After the merger of the American Football League with the National Football League in 1970, the team has been competing in the Western Division of the American Football Conference.

-The Oakland businessman Y. Charles (Chet) Soda was the founder and the first owner of the team.
-But before these events, in 1959, a few months after the AFL establishing, the owners of the nameless Minneapolis-based franchise agreed to join the NFL.
-So, Oakland started to struggle for the right to replace the defunct team.
-As a result, the city was awarded the AFL franchise on January 30, 1960.
+Oakland businessman J. Charles (Chet) Soda was the founder and first owner of the team.
+However, before these events, in 1959, a few months after the AFL was created, the owners of the unnamed franchise from Minneapolis agreed to join the NFL.
+Thus, Oakland began the fight for the right to replace the disappeared team.
+Eventually, on January 30, 1960, the city received the AFL franchise.

-Since 1961 the franchise was owned by two people – F. Wayne Valley and Ed McGah.
-In 1966, the team’s head coach and general manager Al Davis joined them, entering a discussion about a new partnership agreement that made him the managing general partner and gave him almost total control over all club’s operations.
-Being outraged with the agreement ratified by Ed McGah, F. Wayne Valley sold his interest in the franchise in 1976 to participate in the club’s life no longer.
+From 1961, the franchise was owned by two people – F. Wayne Valley and Ed McGah.
+In 1966, the team’s head coach and general manager, Al Davis, joined them, entering into negotiations about a new partnership agreement, which made him the managing general partner and gave him almost complete control over all club operations.
+Outraged by the agreement ratified by Ed McGah, F. Wayne Valley sold his share in the franchise in 1976 to no longer participate in the club’s life.

-Despite Davis’ actions, the franchise still had limited partnership with nine partners.
-In 2005, Davis purchased the interest belonging to the McGah family to become the majority owner.
-However, at the time of his death, he owned only 67% of the team shares.
-In 2011, Davis’s interest passed to his son, Mark, and his wife, Carol Davis.
+Despite Davis’s actions, the franchise still had a limited partnership with nine partners.
+In 2005, Davis bought out the share owned by the McGah family and became the majority owner.
+However, at the time of his death, he only owned 67% of the team’s shares.
+In 2011, Davis’s share passed to his son, Mark, and his wife, Carol Davis.

-The Raiders twice changed their hometown.
-The club moved from Oakland to Los Angeles in 1982, but they returned to Oakland again in 1995.
-But according to the prior agreement, the franchise will not remain there: the club is scheduled to relocate to Las Vegas, Nevada, in 2020.
+The Raiders have changed their home city twice.
+In 1982, the club moved from Oakland to Los Angeles, and in 1995, it returned to Oakland.
+However, according to a preliminary agreement, the franchise will not remain there: in 2020, the club is supposed to move to Las Vegas, Nevada.

-The team was initially called the “Oakland Señors” after a name-the-team contest held by the Oakland Tribune.
-Considering Oakland hosted a sizeable Hispanic community, the name seemed rather fitting, though the players and management preferred the option that took the third place.
-So, the Señors lasted only nine days, being replaced by the Raiders.
-There were two reasons to change the name.
-First, Chet Soda wanted his team to bear the name that fire and inspire both the team and its supporters.
-Second, there is no such letter as “ñ” in the English alphabet.
-Despite the team’s renaming, Helen A. Davis, who won the contest, gained the prize of a trip to the Bahamas as a reward.
+Initially, the team was called the “Oakland Seniors” after a team-naming contest conducted by the Oakland Tribune.
+Considering that Oakland has a large Spanish-speaking community, the name seemed quite appropriate, although the players and management preferred the option that came in third place.
+Thus, the “Seniors” lasted only nine days and were replaced by the “Raiders.”
+There were two reasons for the name change.
+Firstly, Chet Soda wanted his team to have a name that would ignite and inspire both the team and its fans.
+Secondly, there is no letter “ñ” in the English alphabet.
+Despite the team’s renaming, Helen A. Davis, who won the contest, received a trip to the Bahamas as a reward.

 Meaning and History